Financial Advisor Andover | Tim Hayes AIF, CRPS, AWMA, CFS, APMA

 Do you believe that Quantitative Easing or QE did more damage than good for the economy?

 It increased wealth disparity.
 It fueled the stock market boom.
-Most of the money, the Fed created remained in the banking system or was used to buy existing financial assets.
+Most of the money the Fed created remained in the banking system or was used to buy existing financial assets.
 So our economy is again dependent on the wealth effect rising asset prices instead of new investment for economic growth.

 Do you think executives being paid in stock are beneficial for the economy?

 I think the idea of executives being paid in stock came from academia.
 Align the interest of the executives and shareholders.
 But it has morphed into something that is unhealthy.
 Companies now spend a large percentage of their cash buying existing financial assets.
 I think executives have an enormous conflict of interest in that their pay packages are consistent with the short-term, not the long-term stock performance.
-If a company buys back its stock, the benefits are immediate, but if a company invests in plant and equipment, the benefits if there are any will years away when the current executives are gone.
+If a company buys back its stock, the benefits are immediate.
+But if a company invests in plant and equipment, the benefits if there are any will years away when the current executives are gone.

 What needs to be done to prevent yet another bubble from occurring and being burst?

 Change the way new money is created or regulate how new money gets introduced into our economy.
 New money is money that is introduced into the economy without someone’s bank account being reduced.
-It creates purchasing power and where it goes has an impact on our economy.
-In the last cycle, it went to housing with disastrous results today, it is going to financial assets like stocks and high yield bonds.
+It creates purchasing power, and where it goes has an impact on our economy.
+In the last cycle, it went to housing with disastrous results today; it is going to financial assets like stocks and high yield bonds.
 Banks create most of it through lending and because they create it out of thin air they like to lend against collateral that way if the loan goes bad the bank has an asset to sell

 How can more new money be created at a time when credit standards are incredibly tight?

 The Fed created 4.5 trillion dollars of money.
 They have no credit restrictions.
 Also, banks are open for business every day.
 And the business of banking is lending, and lending creates new money.
 My guess is it is harder to get a mortgage today than it was in 2004.
 But after the housing debacle, it is understandable that regulators are fighting the last war.
 However, lending to hedge funds and private equity is up as well as lending to emerging markets.
-I think lending moved from housing to somewhere else, but the problem is still the same, a high percentage of it buying existing financial assets.
+I think credit moved from housing to somewhere else.
+However, the problem is still the same, a high percentage of it buying existing financial assets.